eleflow/nutch-aws/README.md

 		MASTER_INSTANCE_TYPE = m1.small
 		SLAVE_INSTANCE_TYPE = m1.small

+1. Checking the configuration:

+		make s3.list

+This should list the S3 buckets associated with your account if the configuration is correct

 1. Create a NUTCH\_AWS\_HOME\urls\seed.txt file with the urls that will be a starting point to the crawler.

 ## Running

+## Copying nutch job and seed files to S3

+		make bootstrap

 ### Launching a cluster